emilio-berti/monthly-programming-challenge/README.md

 Apart from speed, rank categories are subjective.
 Each participant in the challenge will select one script per category, the one considered the best in that category by the participant.

 # Instructions
 Each challenge is posted as an Issue in the GitHub repository https://github.com/emilio-berti/weekly-programming-challenge/issues.
+To participate, simply post in the reply the script.**txt** file with your code.
+Each challenge starts on Monday morning and ends the morning of the next Monday, *i.e.* there is one week to propose a solution to the challenge.

+# Difficulty
+Each challenge has a tag describing the level of difficulty of the challenge, assigned by me according to my own judgment.
+Keep in mind that what I found difficult may not be difficult to you, and *vice versa*.